maci-j/arduino-thermostat/README.md

 - Plastic Electrical Junction Box ~$7
 - Basic Extention Cord ~$5
 - DS18B20 Temperature Sensor with 4.7KΩ Resistors ~$10
+- Active Buzzer Module ~$5 (OPTIONAL)

 Approximate Total Cost: $50 (this is based off of prices I looked up and what I paid for things; might vary based on what materials you already have and which brands you buy)

+What I personally did was buy an Arduino starter kit that came with the Arduino, breadboard, jumper wires, and buzzer.
+[This](https://www.amazon.com/Miuzei-Starter-Arduino-Tutorials-Mega2560/dp/B074QPTHNR/ref=sr_1_2?dchild=1&keywords=miuzei+arduino&qid=1618421125&sr=8-2) is the kit I got, and it came out to be about the same cost as buying all of those separately and came with a bunch of other cool stuff like a dedicated power source.

 I did not include the cost for basic tools needed (screwdriver, drill, wire cutters) as you should probably already have them.
 If you don't, then go buy a toolbox!
 They're super useful in general, not just for this project.